Lital-Ben-Baruch/BeginToSee/README.md

     - Initialize color ranges for new colors.
     - Visualize color detection outcomes.

+> Note: For more advanced functionality and features, check out the `visual-painter` branch of this repository.
+The "visual-painter" branch contains additional videos (5 and 6) with enhancements and interactive features, such as eraser functionality, eraser size magnification, and the ability to clear the image entirely.
+These enhancements provide more control and interactivity when using the script.
+Be sure to explore the updated code and demonstration videos in that branch to see these features in action!

 ## Using Phone Camera Feed in SmartDocScanner.py

 To use the camera feed from your phone, follow these steps: